 If at any time our common stock is not listed on a national securities exchange or we have net tangible assets of \$5,000,000 or less and our common stock has a market price per share of less than \$5.00, transactions in our common stock will be subject to the Securities and Exchange Commission's, or SEC's, "penny stock" rules.
-If our common stock is subject to the "penny stock" rules promulgated under the Exchange Act, broker-dealers may find it difficult to effectuate customer transactions and trading activity in our securities may be adversely affected.
+If our common stock is subject to the "penny stock" rules promulgated under the Securities Exchange Act of 1934, as amended,, broker-dealers may find it difficult to effectuate customer transactions and trading activity in our securities may be adversely affected.
 For any transaction involving a penny stock, unless exempt, the rules require: